 Empower Your relationships & Stop anxiety and depression – Experienced Atlanta Counselors

-As a counselor, I have extensive education, training, and experience in individual psychotherapy and group therapy (for adults, adolescents, and children of all ages), couples counseling, pre-marital counseling, marriage and family therapy, play therapy, sand tray therapy, and expressive arts therapy for children ages 2 years old and up.
-I have taught Dialectical Behavior Therapy (DBT) coping skills in a group format as well as within individual counseling sessions for clients of all ages.
-I offer a person-centered, cognitive-behavioral approach which values the uniqueness of the individual client and situation, and thus I integrate various other theoretical orientations and therapeutic interventions in a customized approach that respects and honors what each client brings to the counseling session.
+I have extensive education and training, and supervised experience in individual psychotherapy and group therapy (for adults, adolescents, and children of all ages), couples work, pre-marital work, play therapy, sand tray therapy, and expressive arts therapy for children ages 2 years old and up.
+Under supervision, I previously taught Dialectical Behavior Therapy (DBT) coping skills in a group format as well as within individual counseling sessions for clients of all ages.
+I offer a person-centered, cognitive-behavioral approach which values the uniqueness of the individual client and situation, and thus I integrate various other theoretical orientations and therapeutic interventions in a customized approach that respects and honors what each client brings to the session.

 Others would describe me as warm, compassionate, and authentic in my style, and I am especially skilled at breaking through those tough barriers of resistance, fear of failure, and self-doubt that can be characteristic of so many children and teens (and even adults!) who oppose therapy at first.
 I am very flexible and adaptable in my ability to offer developmentally-appropriate, creative, (and fun!) therapeutic interventions for children, teens, and adults of all ages.
 I understand the importance of providing a safe, inviting, comfortable space for effective therapy and developing a strong bond with each client, and I believe in collaborating with my clients to help them reach their personal goals in therapy and to cultivate a sense of empowerment and self-confidence along the way.

-My professional counseling experience includes work at a Children’s Bereavement Center, Family Violence Prevention Service, long-term residential addictions treatment, and private practice settings.
-I have taught and supervised graduate counseling students and interns in the professional counseling program at Liberty University.
+My professional experience includes work at a Children’s Bereavement Center, Family Violence Prevention Service, long-term residential addictions treatment, and private practice settings.
 Because I am committed to ethical practice and to providing the highest quality counseling services for my clients, I am an avid researcher and regularly attend continuing education trainings to maintain competence in the latest evidence-based treatment modalities, therapies, and interventions which I skillfully integrate within my highly customized approach for treating clients based on their unique needs in therapy.

 COUNSELING SERVICES OFFERED: